xiongsiheng/xiongsiheng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello everyone, my name is Siheng Xiong.
-Currently, I am a fifth year Ph.D. student from Georgia Institute of Technology, supervised by [Prof. Faramarz Fekri](https://fekri.ece.gatech.edu/).
-Previously, I received my bachelor and master degree from Xi'an Jiaotong University and Shanghai Jiao Tong University, respectively.
+I am currently a fifth-year Ph.D. student in Machine Learning at the Georgia Institute of Technology, advised by [Prof. Faramarz Fekri](https://fekri.ece.gatech.edu/).
+Prior to this, I earned my Bachelor's degree from Xi'an Jiaotong University and my Master's degree from Shanghai Jiao Tong University.

-My research interest includes knowledge graph reasoning and large language models.
-Specifically, my current research is mainly about **Large Language Models Towards Reasoning**.
+My research interests include reasoning and planning with large language models and knowledge graphs, as well as efficient long-context language modeling.
+More specifically, my current research focuses on **advancing the reasoning capabilities of large language models**.

 # 🚀 Featured Projects